-The willful act of repeatedly victimizing a student by negative actions that attempt or intentionally cause injury or physical, emotional or mental discomfort; and/or

-- Physical contact, assault, name calling, and taunting directed at a student by a single student or a group; and/or - Spreading rumors and engaging in cyber bullying; and/or - Placing a student in reasonable fear of damage to or loss of personal property; and/or intimidation; and/or - Targeting, threatening, harassing, humiliating, embarrassing, or tormenting a student or group of students through email, instant messaging, chat room exchanging, social networking, website posts, images, or in person.
+- The willful act of repeatedly victimizing a student by negative actions that attempt or intentionally cause injury or physical, emotional or mental discomfort; and/or - Physical contact, assault, name calling, and taunting directed at a student by a single student or a group; and/or - Spreading rumors and engaging in cyber bullying; and/or - Placing a student in reasonable fear of damage to or loss of personal property; and/or intimidation; and/or - Targeting, threatening, harassing, humiliating, embarrassing, or tormenting a student or group of students through email, instant messaging, chat room exchanging, social networking, website posts, images, or in person.

-Class Cutting
+Class Cutting / Skipping

-It is a violation to cut class, scheduled student activities, mentoring and/or lunch periods.
+It is a violation to cut or skip class, scheduled student activities, mentoring and/or lunch periods.
 Class cutting is an unexcused absence.
-In addition to disciplinary consequences, the parents or guardian will be immediately notified and the student will be directed to write a plan on how they are to improve.
 A grade of zero will be received for work missed.